-The public will need to contact other services including Gwent Police regarding issues of anti-social behaviour and hate crime etc.
+The public will be advised to contact Gwent Police regarding issues of anti-social behaviour and hate crime etc.

-12 What wider use will you make of this Equality Impact Assessment?
+What wider use will you make of this Equality Impact Assessment?

 (What use will you make of this document i.e. as a consultation response, appendix to approval reports, publicity etc. in addition to the mandatory action shown below?)